A History of the Azores

 Pakistani tourists find it in their wedding shots,

-where, in one of his books, kids with polio, Musan
+where, in one of his books, polio kids, Musan

 and Michio, stroll into the Sea of Japan, to the